2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - a Telegram channel
 - a Telegram group
-- a Telegram super-group
+- a Telegram supergroup

-We'll see later, but **it is highly recommended that you choose "Telegram group" when creating** (or, depending on your goals, "Telegram super-group").
+We'll see later, but **it is highly recommended that you choose "Telegram group" when creating** (or, depending on your goals, "Telegram supergroup").

 ####

 For the tutorials that follow, we will use the "Telegram+" APK application, an application that allows more advanced configuration of Telegram.
-However, this is not necessary, as creating a group or super-group on Telegram can now be done very easily on a phone:
+However, this is not necessary, as creating a group or supergroup on Telegram can now be done very easily on a phone:

 :::video id=b1da7cb4-5fb1-4a41-a1d4-bd90686826a9:::

 ### Creating a Telegram Channel

-If you want to create a place where your members can directly discuss, respond to each other, etc., then a Telegram channel is definitely not what you should choose!
+If you want to create a place where your members can directly discuss and respond to each other, then a Telegram channel is not the right choice.

 Then, go directly to the next section, titled [Create a Telegram Group](LINK).

-In fact, **a Telegram channel is just a showcase of information posted by administrators, where members cannot do much more than add emojis.**.
+**A Telegram channel is essentially a showcase of information posted by administrators, where members can do little more than add emojis.**

 ![immagine](assets/fr/18.webp)

-However, it is possible to add the ability for channel members to comment on each post by the administrator, but this will be done in separate threads, significantly dividing communications. **Therefore, creating a Telegram channel is generally not recommended for a community.**.
+However, it is possible to add the ability for channel members to comment on each post by the administrator; however, this will be done in separate threads, significantly dividing the communications. **Therefore, creating a Telegram channel is generally not recommended for a community.**.

 ####